sympy/sympy/doc/src/modules/solvers/solveset.rst

  * There can also be bizarre solutions to equations like set of rational numbers.

-No other programmer's object (list, dictionary, generator python sets) provides the flexibility of mathematical sets which our sets module try to emulate.
+No other programmer's object (list, dictionary, generator, python sets) provides the flexibility of mathematical sets which our sets module try to emulate.
 The second reason to use sets is that they are close to the entities which mathematician's deals with and it makes it easier to reason about them.